 The constant stress robs us of peace, and in moments of weakness, we escape into activities such as overeating, overdrinking, overworking, overspending, and binging on TV or social media.
 We call this “buffering” – it’s an unhealthy way to escape and create distance between us and what we are trying to avoid.
 We tell ourselves we deserve a break.
 We say our escapes are harmless, and sometimes they are – when it’s just hunkering down for a Netflix marathon on a rainy day.

-So, you decide it’s time to declare a “distribution” and go shopping.
-For things you don’t need, and which really don’t make you feel better anyway.
+So, you decide it’s time to declare a “distribution” and go shopping – usually for things you don’t need, and which really don’t make you feel better anyway.

-Acknowledging that this hidden instruction manual exists is tremendously freeing, because once you realize that it’s your manual, not an invisible perpetrator called “the company” that is causing you to feel the way you do, it means you are not stuck or trapped.
+Acknowledging that this hidden instruction manual exists is tremendously freeing, because once you realize that it’s your manual, not an invisible perpetrator called “the company” that is causing you to feel the way you do, it means you aren’t stuck or trapped.

 When you discover that your relationships—including the one with your business—are influenced by beliefs you’ve inherited and then developed over a lifetime, you have a choice.
 You can decide whether you want to keep these beliefs or change them.
 You’ve developed habits of thought, habits of relating, and habits of work that reflect the instructions in your manual, but these should be questioned and can be changed.

 Start by filling in the blanks and then notice the price you pay for those things you “must” do:

 - In order to make a lot of money, I must:

 - In order to be successful, I must: